On the regularity problem for parabolic operators and the role of half-time derivative: Proof of Theorem

-Now we discuss the key differences between the case $\mathcal O=\mathbb R^n_+$ and the case $\mathcal O$ is an arbitrary uniform domain with $n-1$ dimensional uniformly rectifiable boundary.
-Some steps are identical, for example after replacing $x_n$ by $h=\delta(X,t)=\delta(X)$ we see that the estimate for \eqref{splitw1} holds, modulo our initial step where we have claimed \eqref{split47}.
-This step, as well as \eqref{split33}, need a serious rethink as they rely on the projection $\pi:\Omega\to \partial\Omega$ which only really make sense on graph-like domains. \vglue1mm
+Now we discuss the key differences between the case $\mathcal O=\mathbb R^n_+$ and the case $\mathcal O$ is an arbitrary uniform domain with $n-1$-Ahlfors regular boundary.
+Some steps are nearly identical, for example after replacing $x_n$ by $h=\delta(X,t)=\delta(X)$ we see that the estimate for \eqref{splitw1} holds as this is an interior estimate.
+Same is true for \eqref{splitw2}.
+Observe also that Proposition \ref{prop:Product_Rule} does not require any modification (we used it for one of the $w_3$ terms).

+Steps that do need a serious rethink are those where we have integrated along the straight line from an interior point to the boundary (c.f. \eqref{split33}).
+These estimates rely on the projection $\pi:\Omega\to \partial\Omega$ which only really make sense on graph-like domains. \vglue1mm

 Here we modify the idea of the paper \cite{DPext}.
 The whole integration here takes place on a single time slice of the domain $\Omega$ and hence let us drop for now the variable $t$ completely.

 Consider a function $u:\mathcal O\to\mathbb R$.
 Let us define space-only averages of $u$, that is